Special Period: Healthcare

 During the Special Period, indicators of Cuban health showed a mixed impact.
 The Cuban health system was impaired.
 However, unlike Russia, which saw a significant drop in life expectancy during the 1990s, Cuba actually saw an increase, from 75.0 years in 1990 to 75.6 years in 1999.
 During the Special Period, child mortality rates also dropped.
 One researcher from Johns Hopkins described the Special Period as "the first, and probably the only, natural experiment, born of unfortunate circumstances, where large effects on diabetes, cardiovascular disease and all-cause mortality have been related to sustained population-wide weight loss as a result of increased physical activity and reduced caloric intake".
 The changes to travel patterns and food consumption during the Special Period resulted in increased levels of physical activity and decreased obesity levels.

-A paper in the American Journal of Epidemiology, says that "during 1997–2002, there were declines in deaths attributed to diabetes (51%), coronary heart disease (35%), stroke (20%), and all causes (18%).
+A paper in the American Journal of Epidemiology, says that "during 1997–2002 A.D., there were declines in deaths attributed to diabetes (51%), coronary heart disease (35%), stroke (20%), and all causes (18%).
 An outbreak of neuropathy and a modest increase in the all-cause death rate among the elderly were also observed."
 This was caused by how the population tried to reduce the energy store without reducing the nutritional value of the food.

 A letter published in the Canadian Medical Association Journal (CMAJ) criticized the American Journal of Epidemiology for not taking all factors into account and says that "the famine in Cuba during the Special Period was caused by political and economic factors similar to the ones that caused a famine in North Korea in the mid-1990s.
 Both countries were run by authoritarian regimes that denied ordinary people the food to which they were entitled when the public food distribution collapsed; priority was given to the elite classes and the military.
-In North Korea, 3%–5% of the population died; in Cuba the death rate among the elderly increased by 20% from 1982 to 1993".
+In North Korea, 3%–5% of the population died; in Cuba, the death rate among the elderly increased by 20% from 1982 to 1993".